apereo/java-cas-client/README.md

 </dependency>
 ```

-- Atlassian integration is provided by this dependency:
+- Atlassian integration (Deprecated) is provided by this dependency:

 ```xml
 <dependency>